violagoodacre/chip690-project/ReadMe.md

 ## How to use:
 1. Open in a web browser ([https://violagoodacre.github.io/chip690-project/](https://violagoodacre.github.io/chip690-project/)).
 2. Select a patient.
 Most patients only have one test type, and some have few test results.
 If you want to see more than one test type, try selecting one of these patients: **Carol Allen, Ruth Black, Anthony Coleman, Frank Taylor**.
-Tthere are likely to be more, but these are the names I have found so far with more than one type of SNOMED CT diabetes diagnostic test.
+To view the full capability of the visualization, I recommend selecting to view **Frank Taylor's Glucose test results**.
+There are likely to be more, but these are the names I have found so far with more than one type of SNOMED CT diabetes diagnostic test.
 3. Select a test type.
 A timeseries chart of the patient's test results will show.
 4. Hover over datapoints to see the data for that datapoint.